 - Rhinoplasty (nose reshaping)

-- Outpatient: patients should be watched overnight by a caregiver; arrangements for overnight stays at a specialized facility are often made
+- Outpatient surgery, however, patients should be watched overnight by a caregiver; arrangements for overnight stays at a specialized facility are often made.

-- Result: immediate; expect bruising and swelling to persist for 1-2 weeks
+- Results are immediate though expect bruising and swelling to persist for 1-2 weeks

-- Pain: variable. oral pain medicine may be needed for up to 5-7 days
+- Pain will vary.
+Oral pain medicine may be needed for 5 to 7 days.

-- Special garment: the head will be wrapped overnight with the wrapping removed postoperative day one. a chin strap which can be concealed with a scarf is then worn for at least 2 weeks
+- The head will be wrapped overnight; the wrapping will be removed postoperative day one.
+A chin strap, which can be concealed with a scarf, is then worn for at least 2 weeks.

-- Activity/Shower/Driving Restriction: no restriction on daily activity. encouraged to walk. may shower 2 days after surgery. no lifting greater than 10 pounds for 2 weeks. may drive when no longer requiring narcotic pain medication. no strenuous activity/heavy lifting for 6 weeks.
+- There are no restrictions on daily activity; patients are encouraged to walk.
+Patients may shower 2 days after surgery.
+No lifting more than 10 pounds for 2 weeks and the patient may drive when narcotic pain medication is necessary.
+No strenuous activity or heavy lifting for 6 weeks.

-- Time off work: expect to require 2 weeks off of work depending on job demands.
+- Expect to take 2 weeks off of work depending on job demands.